raoulkumar/GraingerAssesment/README.md

 Also the data that was used to train the model was heavily biased towards vehicles from the top25 manufacturers, with about 4 million vehicles within the top 25 manufacturers and approximately 400 thousand vehicles not made by the top 25 manufacturers.

+Additionally there are more complex algorithms that are available to predict the probability the vehicle is made by one of the top 25 manufacturers such as a support vector machine.

 <h3> Assessment #2 </h3>
 See bottom of data_exploration.ipynb for calculations.